bitovi/academy/src/typescript/5-classes.md

 let employee2 = new Specialist("Owen", 14);
 employee2.sayHi(); //Owen says 'hi' employee2.safetyQuote();
-//Never turn your back to the cage.
-Trust me, I have 14 years of experience
+//Logs "Never turn your back to the cage.
+Trust me, I have 14 years of experience"
 ```

 <details>